rajk0007/katacoda-scenarios/kubernetes-basic-concepts/pods/k8s-namespaces.md

-**Namespaces** isolates pods to separate workloads from each other and give you the capability of setting up resource constrainsts on it.
+**Namespaces** isolates pods to separate workloads from each other and it gives you the capability of setting up resource constrainsts on it.
 It could fit with environment segregation.

 ## Discover Kubernetes namespaces